 This type of damage are single cracks that are perpendicular to the centerline of the asphalt.
 Often occurring on main roads, plaza lots, and other parking lots with a high-volume of vehicles routinely coming and going.
 Transverse cracking is often caused by freezing or severely cold temperatures, which cause the asphalt to shrink and contract.
 That results in the cracking; however, this damage can also be the result of poor construction and reflective cracking.

 These cracks appear at the inside of the road or the edge of the driveway next to the curb.
 Edge cracking can occur for different reasons, such as the asphalt being too dry when originally applied, the asphalt drying out significantly over time or freezing temperatures.

-There may be several paving companies in Toronto, but they certainly do not have the same passion, integrity, high-quality work and customer service that Ampac Paving & Concrete does.
+There may be several paving companies in Toronto, but they certainly do not have the same passion, integrity, high-quality work, and customer service that Ampac Paving and Concrete does.
 Our family-owned commercial paving company has been in the business since the 1970s and build up a trusted reputation.
 For all of your asphalt repair needs, request a free quote for our services online.